danielharrell/open-eyes-lect-2017-18/Open.md

 We can readily distinguish the sides of this line, one convex and one concave, since the parabola is curved.
-But suppose we go further, and take the convex side to be "inside" the parabola, and the concave side to be "outside," as if the line formed a figure, analogous to the ellipse, only open rather than closed.
-What would justify this interpretation?
+But suppose we go further, and take the convex side to be "inside" the parabola, and the concave side to be "outside."
+This would be as if the line formed a figure, analogous to the ellipse, only open rather than closed.
+But what would justify this interpretation?
 Why aren't both sides still outside the parabola, since both lie outside the line of the parabola?
 To make the inside of the parabola definite, and press the analogy to the ellipse, we could take the parabola as an infinite ellipse, formed of a line infinite in length, with ends that reach the edge of the geometric plane.
-But then our parabola will gain a true inside in just the way our pickle jar possessed one---when it was closed.
+But then our parabola will gain a true inside in just the way our pickle jar possessed one: when it was closed.
 For there will be no way into the parabola, or out of the parabola, through its open end, since this now lies infinitely far away.
 The line of the parabola never closes upon itself, true, but also never stops.
-Its open end, then, is something we can plainly see, but never reach, as if openness had no being but seeming.
+Its open end, then, is something we can plainly see, but never reach---as if openness had no being but seeming.
+Nothing but an appearance in things.

 ---

-And this seeming can start to look illusory, once we turn to our own ways of being open, and might make deeper sense of them as ways of being closed.
-For example, while we speak of open doors and open eyes as if these were virtues, we could also speak of them as vices.
+And this appearance can start to look illusory, once we turn to our own ways of being open.
+For we can make deeper sense of them, it seems, as ways of being closed.
+We speak of open doors and open eyes as if these were virtues, for example, but we could also speak of them as vices.
 Recall the open door in Homer's *Odyssey*, that allows the suitors of Penelope to fill the house of Odysseus in his absence, in the *abuse* of hospitality.
 Or the open eyes of Leontius in Plato's *Republic*, that allow the spectacle of corpses to fill his gaze, to his own contempt, in a similar abuse of sight.[^3] Both examples suggest there are cases of openness to be condemned, where something between inside and outside has been broken.
 So what is it that remains intact, in cases of openness to be praised?
-And if intact, then why call these cases of being open, rather than cases of being closed?
+And if intact, then why not call these cases of being closed?

-To press the question, we might turn next, and again, to the way our eyes are open more generally, if figuratively, as we see *through* them, to a whole world beyond.
-Yet our eyes are not then open like eyelids, or a lidless jar, just letting the world in.
+To press the question, we might turn next, and again, to the way our eyes are open more generally, if figuratively: as we see *through* them, to a whole world beyond.
+Yet our eyes could not be open like eyelids, or a lidless jar, just letting the world in.
 For open eyes can be poked, injured, even blinded.
 Yet if our eyes are *not* like a lidless jar, then how *does* the world get in?
 It could not be the way the world gets into a pickle jar, to *spoil* what's inside.
-For the world gets into our eyes, we might say, to *fill* what's inside, as if our eyes *contained* the world it was open to, in order to see it and not merely suffer it.
+For the world gets into our eyes, we might say, to *fill* what's inside.
+It is as if our eyes *contained* the world it was open to, in order to see it, and not merely suffer it.
 But if our eyes somehow do contain the world, then *does* the world get in?
-What if our world-containing eyes were more like a closed jar, or completed* parabola, where the world *never* gets in, because it is already there?
-We might argue for this possibility as the philosopher Schopenhauer once did:
+What if our world-containing eyes were more like a closed jar, or completed parabola, where the world *never* gets in, because it is already there?
+We could argue for this as the philosopher Schopenhauer once did, when he wrote:

-> It is therefore the Understanding itself which has to create the objective world; for this world cannot walk into our brain from outside all ready cut and dried through the senses and the openings of their organs.[^4]
+> It is therefore the Understanding itself which has to create the objective world; for this world cannot walk into our brain from outside all ready cut and dried through the senses and the openings of their organs.[^Fourfold]

 On this inference, the way our eyes are *not* like a lidless jar makes the world we see something produced